CORAS discusses what FedRAMPs provisional authority to operate means for federal and department of defense agencies.

 Conference Best Practices & Value Solutions:

-- Establish your goals in advance: Articulate objectives for the conference that has the whole team in alignment, including management, to justify your attendance and to acquire the skills, connections or training you sought out.
+- Establish your goals in advance: Articulate objectives for the conference that has the whole team in alignment, including management, to justify your attendance and to acquire the skills, connections, or training you sought out.

 - Set your game plan: Tailor the schedule for each team member - who will attend which tracks presentations, breakout sessions, vendor booths, etc. - prior to the event.

-- Capture brainstorm items: Start jotting down ideas and notes on your mobile device, notebook or tablet.
+- Capture brainstorm items: Start jotting down ideas and notes on your mobile device, notebook, or tablet.
 Organize and “bust out” those brainstorms into actionable deliverables for your team and organization.

 - Assign tasks and avoid dropping the ball: Assign conference-related work with deadlines that are visible, easy for your team to access, and establish a course of action for before, during, and after the event.

 Make sure the next event, conference, or tradeshow you attend doesn’t become the casualty of “business as usual.”
-Take the spark of knowledge and ideas, and deliver the ROI you and your organization deserves.
+Take the spark of knowledge and ideas, and deliver the ROI you and your organization deserve.

 At CORAS we’ve been developing solutions to business agility and work management since 2003.
-For an attendee-centric experience that provides value at all levels, as well as iterative processes, apps, mind maps, graphics and reporting, check out CORAS For Trade Shows and Conference Solutions: one program, one answer - Coras Trade Shows and Conference Solutions.
+For an attendee-centric experience that provides value at all levels, as well as iterative processes, apps, mind maps, graphics, and reporting, check out CORAS For Trade Shows and Conference Solutions: one program, one answer - Coras Trade Shows and Conference Solutions.